Jim Murray (American football): Film and television

 Murray's company has produced the local television show Eagles Cheers.

 He appears in interviews on numerous NFL Films Productions about the Philadelphia Eagles.

 Murray's nephew T. Patrick Murray (son of his brother Fran) is a filmmaker who produced The Last Game, a football documentary film for ESPN.

 Charity work

 During his 14 years with the Eagles, Murray assumed leadership roles in a number of community projects.
 He helped start the successful Eagles Fly for Leukemia campaign and co-founded with Dr. Audrey Evans the first Ronald McDonald House, located in Philadelphia.
 Murray persuaded many of his peers in the NFL to become involved in the unique Ronald McDonald House concept.

 Awards

-Murray has received numerous honors and awards, including:
+Murray received numerous honors and awards, including: